kubedb/website/content/docs/v2025.3.24/guides/proxysql/clustering/overview/index.md

 Here we'll discuss some concepts about ProxySQL Cluster.

-## So What is Replication
+## So What is Replication?

-Replication means there are multiple proxy server who are doing proxy with the traffic and all necessary configuration in all the nodes are same and in sync always.
+Replication means there are multiple proxy servers who are doing proxy with the traffic, and all necessary configurations in all the nodes are same and in sync always.
 Change in any server configuration will eventually propagate to all other nodes and will behave the same.
 One can read or write in any server of the cluster.
 The following figure shows a cluster of four ProxySQL servers:

 ![ProxySQL Cluster](/docs/v2025.3.24/guides/proxysql/clustering/overview/images/proxy-cluster.png)